Oceanic dolphin: Locomotion

 Oceanic dolphins have two flippers on the underside toward the head, a dorsal fin, and a tail fin.
 These flippers contain four digits.
 Although oceanic dolphins do not possess fully developed hind limbs, some possess discrete rudimentary appendages, which may contain feet and digits.
 Oceanic dolphins are fast swimmers in comparison to seals who typically cruise at 7–17 mph; the orca, in comparison, can travel at speeds of up to 34.5 mph.
 The fusing of the neck vertebrae, while increasing stability when swimming at high speeds, decreases flexibility, which means they are unable to turn their heads.
 Oceanic dolphins swim by moving their tail fin and rear body vertically, while their flippers are mainly used for steering.
 Some species log out of the water, which may allow them to travel faster.
 Their skeletal anatomy allows them to be fast swimmers.
-All species have a dorsal fin to prevent themselves from involuntarily spinning in the water.
+All species except the right whale dolphins have a dorsal fin to prevent themselves from involuntarily spinning in the water.